Frequently Asked Questions

-- The Corporate Work Study Program (CWSP) supports a significant portion of the costs of the students’ education.
+- The Corporate Work Study Program (CWSP) supports a significant portion of the costs of students’ education.

-- A portion of the cost of the students’ education is covered by scholarships donated by generous individuals, families and foundations.
+- A portion of the cost of students’ education is covered by scholarships donated by generous individuals, families and foundations.

 Is DePaul Cristo Rey only for Catholic students?